 Help Us Improve

 Do you have a comment or suggestion on how we can improve our Medical Necessity Criteria?
 We want to hear from you.
 Please print and complete our comment form, and fax, mail, or email it to the address on the form.
 Or simply write us a letter.
 Either way, your feedback will be considered during our annual Medical Necessity Criteria review.

 On Dec.
-1, 2016, Magellan began the transition to use MCG Care Guidelines, along with our proprietary clinical criteria (Magellan Healthcare Guidelines), Magellan soon will use the 20th edition Milliman Care Guidelines as the primary decision support tool for our Utilization Management Program.
-Collectively, they will be known as the Magellan Care Guidelines.
+1, 2016, Magellan began the transition to use MCG Care Guidelines, along with our proprietary clinical criteria, Magellan Healthcare Guidelines, as well as the 20th edition Milliman Care Guidelines as the primary decision support tools for our Utilization Management Program.
+Collectively, they are known as the Magellan Care Guidelines.